Empirical research: Scientific research

 Accurate analysis of data using standardized statistical methods in scientific studies is critical to determining the validity of empirical research.
 Statistical formulas such as regression, uncertainty coefficient, t-test, chi square, and various types of ANOVA (analyses of variance) are fundamental to forming logical, valid conclusions.
 If empirical data reach significance under the appropriate statistical formula, the research hypothesis is supported.
 If not, the null hypothesis is supported (or, more accurately, not rejected), meaning no effect of the independent variable(s) was observed on the dependent variable(s).

-The outcome of empirical research using statistical hypothesis testing is never proof.
+The result of empirical research using statistical hypothesis testing is never proof.
 It can only support a hypothesis, reject it, or do neither.
 These methods yield only probabilities.
 Among scientific researchers, empirical evidence (as distinct from empirical research) refers to objective evidence that appears the same regardless of the observer.
 For example, a thermometer will not display different temperatures for each individual who observes it.
 Temperature, as measured by an accurate, well calibrated thermometer, is empirical evidence.
 By contrast, non-empirical evidence is subjective, depending on the observer.
 Following the previous example, observer A might truthfully report that a room is warm, while observer B might truthfully report that the same room is cool, though both observe the same reading on the thermometer.
 The use of empirical evidence negates this effect of personal (i.e., subjective) experience or time.

 The varying perception of empiricism and rationalism shows concern with the limit to which there is dependency on experience of sense as an effort of gaining knowledge.
 According to rationalism, there are a number of different ways in which sense experience is gained independently for the knowledge and concepts.
 According to empiricism, sense experience is considered as the main source of every piece of knowledge and the concepts.

 In general, rationalists are known for the development of their own views following two different way.
 First, the key argument can be placed that there are cases in which the content of knowledge or concepts end up outstripping the information.
 This outstripped information is provided by the sense experience (Hjørland, 2010, 2).
 Second, there is construction of accounts as to how reasoning helps in the provision of addition knowledge about a specific or broader scope.
 Empiricists are known to be presenting complementary senses related to thought.